 Forensic Biology: DNA Typing Theory

-This online course provides instruction in forensic biology with a focus on current short tandem repeat (STR) technologies.
+This course provides instruction in forensic biology with a focus on current short tandem repeat (STR) technologies.
 The design of the course follows the logical progression of a forensic DNA case by including instruction in: evidence gathering and preservation techniques, the identification of biological evidence including presumptive and confirmatory testing, the extraction, quantitation and PCR amplification analysis strategies for common types of biological evidence (bodily fluids, hard and soft tissues and "touch" DNA), and the interpretation methods utilized for single-source profiles, mixed profiles, parentage and kinship scenarios.
 Each module also includes practical interpretation exercises based on real case work scenarios in order to underpin the theoretical aspects of this applied forensic discipline.
-Prerequisites: Admission to a Forensic credential program or permission of the Program Coordinator.
+Prerequisite: Admission to a Forensic credential program or permission of the Program Coordinator.